 21/07/2017 – Planet “Any planet is ‘Earth’ to those who live on it”

 Friday Firsts is a new meme that runs every Friday over on Tenacious Reader.
 The idea is to feature the first few sentences/paragraph of your current book and try and outline your first impressions as a result.
 This is a quick and easy way to share a snippet of information about your current read and to perhaps tempt others.
 Stop on by and link up with Tenacious Reader.
-This week I’m reading The Valiant by Lesley Livingston.
+This Friday I’m reading : The White Road by Sarah Lotz.

 My First Impressions

 Wow, what an excellent start.
 Yes, I was anxious to read on.
 I’ve read Sarah Lotz before and she’s very good.
 This book just really appealed to me and the start really struck a chord.
 I like books that start like this I must admit.
 And, yes, I’ve read on – I can barely put this down and even when I do it’s still on my mind.

 What you reading this Friday??
 What are your first impressions??